Jon Francis Foundation

 The United States has what may be the world's highest number of missing persons.
 In 2021, Missing and Unidentified Person Files show 521,705 missing in the U.S. according to the National Crime Information Center (NCIC).
 Moreover, 93,718 of those people remained actively missing at the start of 2022.

 Typically searching for a missing loved one in the U.S. is a local community issue.
-Local law enforcement responsible for search and rescue (SAR) is often inadequately prepared, trained, funded and equipped.
+Local law enforcement, responsible for search and rescue (SAR), is often inadequately prepared, trained, equipped and funded.

 Improving how we search in Indian Country